The Patriotic Long Game

 But this story concerns those already inhabiting the New World, the indigenous peoples of America.
 In truth, white men had been poking around the shores of early America well before the Mayflower sailed.
 Explorers, trappers, and fishermen had already encountered native people, trading goods, microbes, cultural practices, and language.
 Some indigenous folk spoke a bit of English, or the French they had acquired from couriers du bois.

 In 1621, the Pokanoket peoples of the Wampanoag Confederacy observed the arrival of the Pilgrims to Massachusetts Bay.
-Their sachem, or leader, Massasoit, made the decision to cautiously welcome these newcomers, rather than force them back to the sea.
+Their sachem, or leader, Massasoit, made the decision to cautiously welcome these newcomers, rather than force them back into the sea.

 Dispatching the English-speaking native, Samoset, Massasoit hoped to learn the intentions of these outsiders.
-His own people weakened, especially by small pox, and perpetual warfare, influenced his decision to feel out an alliance with these gun-toting English settlers.
-In particular, against the Narragansett of nearby Rhode Island.
+His own people weakened especially by small pox, and perpetual warfare, influenced his decision to feel out an alliance with these gun-toting English settlers, in particular, against the Narragansett of nearby Rhode Island.
 Massasoit’s peaceful reception forged an uneasy pact that helped the Separatists survive their “starving time.”

 Philip’s time witnessed a massive expansion of British New England.
 Ships from East Anglia seemed to appear daily on the horizon, emptying thousands of new settlers to the Bay Colony.
-Plymouth Separatists welcomed a massive influx of Puritan dissenters under Governor John Winthrop.
-The Massachusetts Bay Colony pressed hard on native lands.
-It wasn’t long until Philip’s tolerance for the English reached a breaking point.
-By 1675, King Philip determined to take the action his father had avoided-force the English back into the sea.
+Plymouth Separatists welcomed the influx of these new colonists.
+The Massachusetts Bay Colony soon pressed hard on native lands, and it wasn’t long until Philip’s tolerance for the English reached a breaking point.
+By 1675, King Philip determined to take the action his father had avoided-force the English off Native land.

 In the end, and it truly was the end, Philip’s wife and son were sold into slavery in the Caribbean.

 Gail Chumbley is the author of “River of January,” and “River of January: Figure Eight,” a two-part memoir.
 Both titles are available on Kindle.
+Chumbley additionally authored three stage plays: Clay regarding the life of statesman Henry Clay, Wolf By The Ears delving into American slavery, and Peer Review where 47 meets four previous presidents.

 gailchumbley@gmail.com